 Tolbert, however, called Van Horn’s season a “good season, not a great season.”

-Page 2 of 2 - “Obviously, we’re disappointed.
+“Obviously, we’re disappointed.
 I was disappointed that we made so many mistakes offensively today,” said Tolbert, whose club committed six turnovers.
 “We committed some fouls at very inopportune moments in the game.”

 But in time, Tolbert expects to remember the players he coached rather than the mistakes that helped end the Falcons’ season at 7-3.